 A group of broadcast and media industry suppliers have collaborated to form the Alliance for IP Media Solutions (AIMS).

-Their mandate is to bring IP solutions to market that offer complete interoperability, are based on open standards, and integrate into media workflow environments to foster industry innovation and efficiency.
+Its mandate is to bring IP solutions to market that offer complete interoperability, are based on open standards, and integrate into media workflow environments to foster industry innovation and efficiency.

 The group includes Grass Valley, Imagine Communications, Lawo, Snell Advanced Media and Nevion.